MileHacker Logo

 • Vermont Translines connects Burlington to Rutland and Albany, NY.

-• Bus service within the Lush Mountains themselves remains very limited.
+• Bus service within the Green Mountains themselves remains very limited.

 Border Crossing Canada-U.S.

 Several crossings link Vermont with Quebec, Canada, including Highgate Springs and Derby Line.
 U.S. Citizens need a passport, NEXUS card, or Enhanced Driver's License.
-Non-U.S. Citizens require a a passport that is not expired and an appropriate U.S. A visa OR an esta.
+Non-U.S. Citizens require a valid passport and an appropriate U.S. A visa OR an esta.
 Check current border wait times online before travel.

 Crossing Essentials